Links on SoundGuys may earn us a commission. Learn more.

 Best Shure microphones

 If you’re looking for recording equipment, few companies out there have as many or as diverse a field of products as Shure does.
 Founded in 1925 and the manufacturer behind most of the microphones used in presidential addresses, live concert venues, and radio, there’s no more ubiquitous fixture in music than Shure microphones.
 If you’re looking to kickstart your podcast, band, or even just up your conference call game: give one of the oldest American microphone makers a shot.

 It should be pointed out that not one, but two microphones in the Shure lineup have won our Editors Choice awards for representing microphones that we personally use or recommend to our friends and family.
 That’s a very difficult thing to do, and only Sony shares that distinction for audio products as a whole.

-For most people, we’d recommend the Shure SM58 dynamic microphone.
+For most people, we recommend the Shure SM58 dynamic microphone.
 Arguably one of the most popular Shure microphones of all time, this model has been in production since 1966.
-Primarily used as a vocal mic, this unit needs an interface or portable recorder to function via its XLR output.
+This is primarily used as a vocal mic and needs a USB interface or portable recorder to function as a recording mic due to its XLR output.
 However, it’s capable of capturing good vocals without requiring the use of a gain booster, making it a very straightforward and easy-to-set-up mic.

-Shure SM58 sample:
+Shure SM58 speaking demo:

 This is an expensive option at around $399 in the US, so we often steer beginners away from this unit in order to meet most people’s stated budgets.
 However, if you absolutely must nail your session and cost is no object, this is an excellent microphone to have on hand.